GeoTecINIT/nativescript-wearos-sensors/README.md

 # nativescript-wearos-sensors
-The _nativescript-wearos-sensors_ is a plugin applications developed with the [`NativeScript`](https://nativescript.org) framework.
-It allows collecting data from the IMU sensors (i.e., accelerometer and gyroscope), the magnetometer, the heart rate and the GPS of an Android WearOS smartwatch (if the corresponding sensor is available in the device).
+The _nativescript-wearos-sensors_ is a plugin developed with the [`NativeScript`](https://nativescript.org) framework.
+It allows to develop smartphone applications for collecting data from the IMU sensors (i.e., accelerometer and gyroscope), the magnetometer, the heart rate and the GPS of a paired Android WearOS smartwatch (if the corresponding sensor is available in the device).

-The Android WearOS smartwatch must run a counterpart application built using the [_WearOSSensors_](https://github.com/GeoTecINIT/WearOSSensors) library.
+The Android WearOS smartwatch must run a counterpart application built using the native [_WearOSSensors_](https://github.com/GeoTecINIT/WearOSSensors) library.
 Then, the smartphone application can request the smartwatch to start/stop the collection of the specified sensor, and the smartwatch will send the collected samples to the smartphone application.